-A thorough discussion of the education in the Sudan and its evolution in the context of economic and administration evolution for the pre-independent period of 1898-1956 was given by Bashir (1983).
-This paper is intended to highlight and evaluate the education system and its contribution to the well-being of the Sudanese society in the post-independence period only.
-Like any other colony, Sudan has inherited a deficient education system that was designed to satisfy the needs of the British colonial power rather than meet its own national and global objectives.
-Vocational efficiency was one of the urgent problems of postindependence Sudan.
+A thorough discussion of the education in the Sudan and its evolution in the context of economic and administration evolution for the pre-independence period of 1898-1956 was given by Professor Mohamed Omer Bashir in Bashir (1983).
+This paper is intended to highlight and evaluate the education system and its contribution to the wellbeing of the Sudanese society in the post-independence period only.
+Like any other colony, The Sudan has inherited a deficient education system that was designed to satisfy the need of the British colonial power rather than meet its own national and global objectives.
+Vocational efficiency was one of the urgent problems of post-independence Sudan.
 There was a need to improve productive efficiency and to increase the national wealth and thereby raise the standard of living.
-Together with the general national aims of the country, these objectives were translated into a NDP which included stressing the Sudanese values, defining its identity, building the infrastructure and accelerating development.
-Therefore, there was an urgent need immediately after independence to review and amend the education system, its aims, goals and objectives against the new direction set for the country at the time.
-The new system should bring vocational efficiency, development of personality or character, education for leadership, increasing national productivity, social and national integration, accelerating the process of modernisation and cultivating social, moral and spiritual values.
-In other words, the new system should emphasise the functional role of education as a driver for social change and progress.
-However, these new objectives were not set in stone and were subjected to changes throughout the country's post-independence history.
-In this paper, we are dividing this history into three significant phases during which the education system realised major changes.
-The first phase covers the period following the independence in the year 1956 until the year 1969.
-The second phase extends between 1969 and 1989, while the third and last phase covers the period from 1989 up to the current year.
+Together with the general national aims of the country, these objectives were translated into a NDP that was stressing the Sudanese values, defining its identity, building the infrastructure and accelerating development.
+Therefore, there was an urgent need immediately after independence to review and amend the education system, its aims, goals and objectives against the new direction set to the country at the time.
+The new system should bring forth vocational efficiency, development of personality or character, education for leadership, increasing national productivity, achieving social and national integration, accelerating the process of modernisation and cultivating social, moral and spiritual values.
+In other words, stressing the functional role of education as a driver for social change and progress.
+However, these new objectives were not set on stone and were subjected to changes throughout the country's post-independence history.
+In this paper, we are dividing this history into three significant phases through which the education system realised major changes.
+The first phase covers the period following the independence in the year 1956 until the year 1969, the second extends between 1969 and 1989, while the third and last phase covers the period from 1989 up to now.
 A review, evaluation and assessment of the education system using the model described above during each of these three phases separately are given below.